 Why lower the viscosity of my paints?

 I want to be able to put the paint on thicker, and mix larger batches of color on my palette.
 Lots of the time I will just run out of a color that I had previously mixed on my palette and then I find it difficult to reproduce that exact color, or it takes more time to mix a whole batch of it again.
 Also, it would be nice to lay the paint on thicker in areas.
 I found that with a lower viscosity paint I tend to paint flatter, with less pigment.
 I will say that laying on the paint in this painting was really nice.
 Although, I found that adherence was an issue.
 More than once I was pulling paint back off the canvas rather than putting it on.
-Again, I will have to paint like this more often to figure out if its worth it or not.
+Again, I will have to use this new painting process more often to figure out if its worth it or not.

 Is it easier to paint with pigment of lower viscosity?